glasnt/talks/2019_02_PyCascades.podium/slides.md

 they're tools to manipulate data to solve problems, and each of them has their place

-If you are proficient at, say, perl, and only perl; or java and only java, that's great.
+If you are only proficient at Python, that's great.
 But why not try your hand at something else?
 You might learn something more and help deeper your understanding of your language of choice along the way

 ---